Destiny 2’s Best Armor Mods Are Locked Behind Seasonal Content

 — ً (@sayskyy) July 10, 2023

 A Twitter user posted screenshots showing how only players who paid for Season of the Deep content can access specific mods due to seasonal requirements.
-As the screenshots show, players must reach Guardian Rank 6 to unlock armor charge mods on class items.
-However, to unlock Guardian Rank 6, a challenge titled Threats and Surges — named after elemental modifiers — requires players to increase reputation with the seasonal vendor.
+As the screenshots show, players must reach Guardian Rank 7 (update: article originally said Rank 6) to unlock armor charge mods on class items.
+However, to unlock Guardian Rank 6, and a challenge titled Threats and Surges — named after elemental modifiers — requires players to increase reputation with the seasonal vendor.
 Here’s the catch: players can’t gain Sonar Station reputation without purchasing Season of the Deep, which requires ownership of the Destiny 2: Lightfall expansion.
 Some players are calling to the Destiny 2 free-to-play version “free-to-try.”
 Buildcrafting is a crucial part of the game, and not having access to mods can be limiting.

 Armor charge mods are essential for solid builds, especially for endgame activities, so locking mods behind seasonal paid content is significant.
 While Bungie includes new story content, activities, and weapons as part of its paid seasonal model, players generally considered armor mods to be standard game content.
 Additionally, Bungie overhauled its mod system ahead of Lightfall‘s release, and in early 2023, it made standard mods available to all players, including New Lights.
 (This overhaul did not include special mods that players can only acquire from raids, which requires the raid’s respective expansion and has players earn mods by playing.)